 Kathy is author of the book, "You Have to Say the Words" An Integrity-Based Approach for Tackling Tough Conversations and Maximizing Performance, which won a Royal Palm Literary Award from the Florida Writers Association.
 Her interactive training program based on the book has helped thousands of managers to improve their coaching skills and drive performance.
 Her articles on leadership and other personal development topics have been published in numerous magazines including the Insurance Journal.
 You can follow Kathy’s blog, Inspired Leadership, at www.CoachKathyRyan.com .

 Frederick J. Fisher, J.D. is currently the President of Fisher Consulting Group, Inc. and was the Founder of E.L.M.
 Insurance Brokers, a Wholesale & MGA facility specializing in Professional Liability and Specialty Line risks.
-He is a Member of the Editorial Board for Agents of America; a Faculty Member of the Claims College, and Member of the Executive Council, School of Professional Lines sponsored by the Claims & Litigation Management Association and Instructor for the Academy of Insurance.
+He is a Member of the Editorial Board for Agents of America; a Faculty Member of the Claims College, and was an original Member of the Executive Council, School of Professional Lines sponsored by the Claims & Litigation Management Association and is an Instructor for the Academy of Insurance.

 Nancy Germond is the Executive Director, Risk Management and Education, for the Independent Insurance Agents & Brokers of America, the “Big I.” She is located in Phoenix, Arizona.
 With almost four decades of risk management experience, her unique insights and abilities help businesses better understand and manage their risk.
 Nancy has authored scores of risk management-related articles, and white papers and has consulted and presented to public-sector and private-sector insurance organizations.
 She is a licensed P&C agent and adjuster.